 The following provides a general overview of independent study.

 Variety of Formats

-Districts or county offices of education (COEs) are not required to offer an independent study option for the 2021–22 school year.
-Independent study may be offered through a variety of formats:
+Districts or county offices of education (COEs) are required to offer an independent study option for the 2021–22 school year.
+Independent study may be offered through a variety of formats, including: